Servicerobotics-Ulm/SmartDG-Tutorials/03_03_Adding_DO_Model_to_Component_Project_SmartMDSD/README.md

 ![alt text](Adding_DO_Model_to_Component_Project_SmartMDSD_C1.png)

-> Transfer functions for the component "TwoMapMaker" for instance are provided by the Tier-2 Dependency base environment.
+> Transfer functions for the component "TwoMapMaker" are provided by the Tier-2 Dependency base environment.

 ![alt text](Adding_DO_Model_to_Component_Project_SmartMDSD_C2.png)